-Of the personnel above the Kansas New Entrant program is comprised of an Administrative Lieutenant, and two Safety & Health Inspectors.
-One of the Safety & Health Inspectors is a full time employee and one is part-time; both are civilians and conduct New Entrant Safety Audits.
+Of the personnel above the Kansas New Entrant program is comprised of an Administrative Lieutenant, and three Safety & Health Inspectors.
+One of the Safety & Health Inspectors is a full time employee while the other two are part-time; all three of which are civilians and conduct New Entrant Safety Audits.
 The New Entrant program is supplemented by four technical troopers and a Law Enforcement Officer who complete audits on a part time basis.
 In addition, all New Entrant personnel with the exception of the civilian support position are trained in CVSA Level I, Bulk Packaging, Cargo Tank, Hazardous Materials inspections.
 The employees must meet and sustain all qualifications to the Federal and State standards to maintain their employment.

 Kansas has a Public Resource Officer (PRO) program, which has assisted the industry as well as our inspectors with different types of safety issues.
-We have one full time Technical Trooper and one part time PRO assigned supplementing our outreach efforts with other MCSAP personnel as necessary to meet industry requests.
-During Kansas' Public Education and outreach efforts, Kansas will place special emphasis on education and outreach activities, targeting new drivers and the senior driving populations of both CMV and non-CMV's.
+We have one full time Motor Carrier Lieutenant and one part time PRO assigned supplementing our outreach efforts with other MCSAP personnel as necessary to meet industry requests.

 The Patrol has trained numerous agencies over the past 35 years.
-The Patrol partners through memorandum of understandings (MOUs) with 21 other local enforcement agencies.
-Through the MOUs the Patrol has added 36 additional enforcement personnel throughout the state who participate in CMV inspections and enforcement.
+The Patrol partners through memorandum of understandings (MOUs) with 19 other local enforcement agencies.
+Through the MOUs the Patrol has added 30 additional enforcement personnel throughout the state who participate in CMV inspections and enforcement.
 If these inspector's receive their inspector training at the Patrol's training facility, the training, overnight stay, and training materials are covered by MCSAP funding.
 All other operating expenses for our MOU partners are paid by the MOU agency.
-Through FMCSA's MCSAP Programs, the Patrol currently employs or partners through MOUs with local agencies, 356 NAS certified inspectors.
+Through FMCSAs MCSAP Programs, the Patrol currently employs or partners through MOUs with local agencies, 328 NAS certified inspectors.

 Kansas continues to enhance awareness of hazardous materials transportation and violations through annual training.
 We conduct annual General Hazardous Materials (GHM) recertification and refresher training, as well as a GHM class every summer.
-There are currently 90 Troopers and local inspectors fully trained in the hazardous materials regulations, with 72 of those also certified to conduct Cargo Tank/Other Bulk Packaging inspections.
+There are currently 84 Troopers and local inspectors fully trained in the hazardous materials regulations, with 66 of those also certified to conduct Cargo Tank/Other Bulk Packaging inspections.

-One MCSAP Trooper is certified by the NTC for hazardous materials instructors.
+Two MCSAP Troopers are certified by the NTC for hazardous materials instructors and we have one train the trainer RAM instructor.
 We currently send at least two MCSAP Troopers to the annual COHMED conference and we are active in the Uniform Forms and Procedures Working Group.
 Kansas MCSAP inspectors are directed to perform a minimum of 10% of their total inspections on hazardous materials carriers.